 The C++ REST SDK (codename "Casablanca") is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
-This project allows C++ developers to take advantage of the radical shift in software architecture that cloud computing represents.
+This project aims to help C++ developers connect to and interact with services.

 - A consistent and powerful model for composing asynchronous operations based on C++ 11 features

 - Platforms - Windows desktop, Windows store, Windows phone, Ubuntu, OS X, and iOS

 - Support for Visual Studio 2012 and Visual Studio 2013 with debugger visualizers

 - NuGet package with binaries for Windows platforms

 Notice for Linux/OSX users

 We depend on the extremely popular OpenSSL library to implement https for our non-windows clients.
 Recently, there has been a major security exploit discovered in this open source software (nicknamed Heartbleed).
 Since we do not currently have HTTPS support for the listener (the primary target of this exploit), most client applications should not be significantly threatened.
 However, we still recommend updating your system packages to use the patched version of this software and notifying any of your downstream clients to update their packages as well.